 Monitor the general scope and progress of the Region's activities for general conformance with the Charter and these Bylaws, and the best interests of the DBIA.

 Section 4.
 Term of Office.
 Each elected Board Member shall hold office until the end of the calendar year designated as the end of his/her term, and until his/her successor has been duly elected and has assumed office, unless earlier removed or terminated as set forth in these Bylaws.
-A maximum of 15 voting Board Members shall serve for a three-year term, except as prescribed by the Board from time to time.
+A maximum of 15 voting Board Members shall serve for a three-year term, except as prescribed by the Board.
 Subject to the transition provisions in Article XIII.
 Section 4:

 A maximum of ten voting Board Members shall serve for a one-year term.